TrueFit/GildedRose/README_CL_IMPL.md

     - String entries cannot be empty
     - Quality entry cannot be negative
     - The letter case you use will be retained
+    - A negative sell in will be allowed (practically not a good idea, but not listed as requirement)
+    - Aged Brie can be entered with any category, only as Food does it increase in value
+    - A quality above 50 can be entered, for sulfuras, but for other items will be clamped to 50 when the day advances

 ## Version Information